harimurugan1989/harimurugan1989/README.md

 - 💬 Received POSCO Power System Award for my doctoral thesis!
 (One among the Top 15 Doctoral Thesis at National Level)
 - 📫  Reach me at harimurugan@nitj.ac.in, harimur@gmail.com

-TimeLine:
-- May 2019 : Received Ph.D
-- Dec 2019 : Left PES Joined NITJ
-- Aug 2020 : Lost Freedom!
-Become a responsible family man!
-- Sep 2021 : Lauched aim2crack.in with Quizzing module (Cheat-Proof platform for conducting quiz)
-- Dec 2022 : Lauched assignment module at aim2crack.in (Individual assignments with random numbers)
-- Jun 2023 : Moving aim2crack from Django & Html to nodejs and react!
-(Credits to ChatGPT and Brad!)

-Targets:
-- Sep 2023 : Re-launch aim2crack quiz module
-- Jun 2024 : Safebook module (Secure way to share the materials among students)
-- Dec 2024 : Contest module (Conduct coding contest in a mini groups with tracking)

 Free Quotes: